publisha/publisha.github.io/_screencasts/id2iba_recipeBook.md

 [![The image here shows that the name of `Chapter` has been changed to `Recipe`.](/images/2017/04/recipetemplate.png)](/images/2017/04/recipetemplate.png)

-We have seen with the creation of the Shakespeare play book, that we have the Act and then the Scene within this.
-For that project, the Act become the iBooks Author chapter and the Scene become the Section.
+We have seen with the creation of the Shakespeare play book (in other screencasts), that we had the Act and then the Scene within this.
+For that project, the Act became the iBooks Author chapter and the Scene became the Section.

 ### Let us consider the recipe book.